Reasoning from hypotheses in *-continuous action lattices: A lower bound argument

 Let us provide some intuition behind the construction of the sequent (\ref{eqn:seq-main}).
 Assume that one is given an index $x = \langle \varepsilon, \sharp \alpha, e \rangle$ of an infinitary propositional sentence and they want to check if it is true (i.e. whether $x \in \mathbf{T}$).
 The input $x$ is encoded in unary as $\VARsym_1^x$.
-Informally, to check whether $x \in \mathbf{T}$ we need to use the recursive definition of an infinitary propositional sentence (Definition \ref{Df:infinitary_propositional_sentences}) ``at most $\alpha$ times''.
-The formulas $\FOREn_\exists$ and $\FOREn_\forall$ are used to unfold the recursive definition one time.
-For example, if $x$ is a $\Sigma_\alpha$-index, then $\FOREn_\exists$ ``chooses'' one of the disjuncts of the infinitary propositional sentence corresponding to $x$ and forms a sequent of the same form as (\ref{eqn:seq-main}) but where $x$ is replaced by the $\Pi_\beta$-index of the chosen disjunct (and $\VARsym_\exists$ is replaced by $\VARsym_\forall$).
+Informally, to check whether $x \in \mathbf{T}$, we need to use the recursive definition of an infinitary propositional sentence (Definition \ref{Df:infinitary_propositional_sentences}) ``at most $\alpha$ times.''
+The formulae $\FOREn_\exists$ and $\FOREn_\forall$ are used to unfold the recursive definition one time.
+For example, if $x$ is a $\Sigma_\alpha$-index, then $\FOREn_\exists$ ``chooses'' one of the disjuncts of the infinitary propositional sentence corresponding to $x$ and forms a sequent of the same form as (\ref{eqn:seq-main}) but where $x$ is replaced by a $\Pi_\beta$-index of the chosen disjunct (and $\VARsym_\exists$ is replaced by $\VARsym_\forall$).
 Similarly, the formula $\FOREn_\forall$ ``chooses'' each conjunct of the infinitary propositional sentence corresponding to $x$ and forms a new sequent with the index of the conjunct.

-As one needs to unfold the inductive definition many times, the formulas $\FOREn_\forall$ and $\FOREn_\exists$ are put inside formulas $\FOREn(k)$. ($\FOREn$ stands for \textit{energy} because $\FOREn(k)$ can be considered as a source of energy needed to solve the problem of whether $x \in \mathbf{T}$.)
-The formula $\FOREn(k+1)$ can produce arbitrary many copies of $\FOREn(k)$, and hence $\FOREn(k)$ can be used to unfold the definition of an infinitary propositional sentence ``$\omega^k$ times''.
-Therefore, Lemma \ref{lemm:lower-bound-main} says, if the sequent (\ref{eqn:seq-main}) contains ``sufficiently many sufficiently large'' formulas $\FOREn(k)$ (namely, such that $\omega^{k_1}+\ldots+\omega^{k_M}>\alpha$), then its derivability exactly corresponds to the fact that $x \in \mathbf{T}$.
+As one needs to unfold the inductive definition many times, the formulae $\FOREn_\forall$ and $\FOREn_\exists$ are put inside the formulae $\FOREn(k)$. ($\FOREn$ stands for \textit{energy} because $\FOREn(k)$ can be considered as a source of energy needed to solve the problem of whether $x \in \mathbf{T}$.)
+The formula $\FOREn(k+1)$ can produce arbitrarily many copies of $\FOREn(k)$, and hence $\FOREn(k)$ can be used to unfold the definition of an infinitary propositional sentence ``$\omega^k$ times.''
+Therefore, Lemma \ref{lemm:lower-bound-main} says, if the sequent (\ref{eqn:seq-main}) contains ``sufficiently many sufficiently large'' formulae $\FOREn(k)$ (namely, such that $\omega^{k_1}+\ldots+\omega^{k_M}>\alpha$), then its derivability exactly corresponds to the fact that $x \in \mathbf{T}$.